Cyanic76/Hosts/README.md

 You should make your adblock check for updates daily, or as soon as I publish a new commit.

+If you want to block more hosts, domains and subdomains, look in the `hosts/` folder.

 ## Contributing

 You may find that blocking a domain or sub-domain causes a website to not work correctly.
 File an issue or a PR if necessary.